yarenty/quotes/src/Henry_David_Thoreau/README.md

 My greatest skill in life has been to want but little.
 I make myself rich by making my wants few
 Success usually comes to those who are too busy to be looking for it.
+I can alter my life by altering my attitude.